Last Updated on: by

-- Peroxisomes are most abundantly found in detoxifying organs such as the liver and kidney cells.
+- They are most abundantly found in detoxifying organs such as the liver and kidney cells.
 However, they can be induced to proliferate in response to metabolic needs.

 Structure of Peroxisomes

-- Peroxisomes are membrane-bound spherical bodies of 0.2 to 1.5 μm in diameter found in all eukaryotic organisms including both plants and animal cells.
+- They are membrane-bound spherical bodies of 0.2 to 1.5 μm in diameter found in all eukaryotic organisms including both plants and animal cells.

 - They are found floating freely in the cytoplasm in close association of ER, mitochondria or chloroplast within the cell.

-- Peroxisomes are among the simplest of eukaryotic organelles.
+- They are among the simplest of eukaryotic organelles.

 - They exist either in the form of a network of interconnected tubules called peroxisome reticulum or as individual microperoxisomes.